The following video walks you through how to view and accept your financial aid. For more information review the sections below.

 The most common verification request is the IRS Tax RETURN Transcript.
-If the financial aid office has asked for a student and/or a parent IRS tax return transcript they can only accept Federal Tax Return information received directly from the Internal Revenue Service.
-Copies of individual taxpayer tax returns or copies from a paid tax preparer if an individual preparer's name is provided as well as their PTIN number.
+If the Financial Aid Office has asked for a student and/or a parent IRS tax return transcript we can only accept Federal Tax Return information received directly from the Internal Revenue Service or hand signed copies of individual taxpayer tax returns or copies from a paid tax preparer if an individual preparer's name is provided as well as their PTIN number.
 A tax return with only the preparer's business name and firm's EIN number is not acceptable unless the tax filer (student or parent) has also hand signed the return.

 There are three ways in which a student and/or parent can request a Federal Income Tax Return Transcript from the IRS, on-line, by mail, or over the phone.
 If they qualify, they can also use the IRS Data Retrieval tool in the students’ FAFSA.

 Students and parents who have filed their current year taxes will be given the option to use the IRS Data Retrieval Tool when completing the Financial Information portion of the FAFSA application.
 This option is available approximately 2-3 weeks after electronically filing Federal Income Tax returns and 8-11 weeks after mailing Federal Income Tax returns.